Getting Started

 Why Manifest?

-HTML is the scaffolding of the digital world.
-It's more written than any human language, and read billions of times a day without being seen.
-But after 30+ years of evolution, it still lacks native support for much of what modern websites and apps demand—forcing developers to patch it with layers of frameworks that ultimately compile back into HTML.
+HTML is read more times each day than any human language is spoken — and written by machines at staggering scale.
+Yet after 30+ years of evolution, it still lacks native support for much of what modern websites and apps demand, forcing developers to patch it with layers of frameworks that ultimately compile back into HTML.

-Manifest brings the developer experience home to HTML (plus a few thoughtfully chosen content formats), making modern web development faster, lighter, and more enjoyable—without sacrificing flexibility or power.
-Its design philosophies include:
+Manifest brings the developer experience home to HTML, making modern web development faster, lighter, and more enjoyable — without sacrificing flexibility or power.
+Its design philosophies:

 • Plug and play, no mandatory build steps.